 Helmut Schmidt was born in Germany, but grew up in the Twin Cities area, graduating from Park High School of Cottage Grove.
 After serving a tour in the U.S. Army, he attended the University of St. Thomas in St Paul, Minn., graduating in 1984 with a degree in journalism.
 He then worked at the Albert Lea (Minn.)
 Tribune and served as managing editor there for three years.
 He joined The Forum in October 1989, working as a copy editor until 2000.
-Since then, he has worked as a reporter on several beats, including education, Fargo city government, business and military affairs.
-He is currently The Forum's K-12 education reporter.
+Since then, he has worked as a reporter on several beats, including K-12 education, Fargo city government, criminal justice, and military affairs.
+He is currently one of The Forum's business reporters.

 - Member for